Ryoan-ji Temple in Kyoto

 Facts & Figures

 Ryoan-ji (Temple of the Peaceful Dragon) in Kyoto is a UNESCO World Heritage Site and belongs to the most famous Zen Temples in Japan.
 The reason for this iconic status is its rock garden with 15 stones called Sekitei surrounded by white gravel.
 Thousands of visitors from all around the world come here every month to appreciate the unique beauty of this dry landscape garden (kare-sansui).
 The garden size itself is only 25m x 10m.
-The real meaning of the garden is not completely clear, but this gives room for everyone's own thoughts and theories.
-Btw it is not possible to see all 15 rocks at once from any point of the terrace.
+The real meaning of the garden is not completely clear, but this gives room for everyone's thoughts and theories.
+Btw it is not possible to see all 15 rocks at once from any point on the terrace.
 Ryoan-ji is part of the Myoshin-ji school of the Rinzai sect of Zen Buddhism.
-My tip: To enjoy one of the biggest attractions in Kyoto to the fullest you should come here during the cherry blossom season in the end of March.
+My tip: To enjoy one of the biggest attractions in Kyoto to the fullest you should come here during the cherry blossom season at the end of March.

 • Ryoan-ji: